01

 Charlie is a mining specialist with industry and financial services experience.
 He started his career in mining over 20 years ago as the founder of a building materials quarrying company in China.
 He has worked as a sell-side mining analyst for over 10 years, including at Singer Capital Markets, Sanlam Securities and finnCap.
 Charlie was business development manager for AIM-listed Avesoro Resources and more recently CFO for Audere Solutions, a UK based risk management advisory group.

-Dominic Taylor Non-Executive Director
+Russell Tucker Non-Executive Director

 Russell Thomson Non-Executive Director